 This is our list of Must-Have RV Plumbing Accessories – gadgets and tools that we would not leave home without.
 If you think about it, one of the main reasons why it is better to be alive now than a couple of hundred years ago is … plumbing!
 Just stop for a second and imagine life without it.
 Not pretty.
 On a guided tour of the Versailles Palace, we were told that there was a reason why the ladies of the court had small dogs trailing them everywhere – because their enormous skirts made it impossible for them to sit down and utilize the rudimentary bathrooms … so, the dogs were batting cleanup all day!
-Apparently they didn’t do the best job in the word, which is why the royals had so many castles – when one got too smelly, they would move to the next!
+Apparently they didn’t do the best job in the word, which is why the royals had so many castles – when one got too smelly, they would move on to the next.
 A different form of nomadic life, to be sure!
 Personally, I would rather live in a tiny RV with basic plumbing, than an enormous castle with no usable plumbing!

 Of course, plumbing in an RV is more complicated than in regular homes.
 You have to be a bit more hands-on about it, and you have to take steps to protect your systems against potential irregularities in the sites you visit.
 Fortunately, with the right gadgets, you can take good care of one of the best things in the world: plumbing!

 RV Must-Have Accessory #1: Adjustable Water Pressure Regulator

 Every time you pull into an RV site with hookups, one of the first things you are going to do is hook up your water inlet pipe.
 But the trouble is, every RV site is different.
 Water pressure varies enormously, and it even varies in the same park from day to day.
 Why is that a problem?
 Picture this: a family with a brand new Fifth Wheeler pull into an RV park, hook up their water, and head off for a hike.
 When they get back, their entire rig is flooded, because the water pressure was so high it blew out their pipes.
 Living the dream …